mymth/vanillajs-datepicker/docs/overview.md

    Button to change the view from days to months, months to years and years to decades
    The button label is used for the title of view contents.
 3. **Prev button**:
-   Button to change the contetns of the current view to the previous month/year/decade/century
+   Button to change the contents of the current view to the previous month/year/decade/century
 4. **Next button**:
-   Button to change the contetns of the current view to the next month/year/decade/century
+   Button to change the contents of the current view to the next month/year/decade/century
 5. **View**:
    Area to display a calendar (for days) or a grid of months, years, or decades
 6. **Cell**: